haribalji/Mynotebook-hackthon/README.md

 mongoURI=your_mongodb_connection_string

-4) Start the Application**
+4)Start the Application:

  **Backend**

-cd backend
+>>cd backend
-nodemon index.js
+>>nodemon index.js

-#### **Frontend**
+**Frontend**

-cd Mynotebook-hackthon
+>>cd Mynotebook-hackthon
-npm start
+>>npm start

-5) Open in Browser**
+5)Open in Browser:

 Visit: http://localhost:3000

-##  Troubleshooting:
+Troubleshooting:

-- If "npm install" fails, try:
+-->If "npm install" fails, try:

-  npm cache clean --force
+>>npm cache clean --force
-  npm install
+>>npm install

-- If ".env" variables are missing, verify:
+--> If ".env" variables are missing, verify:

-  cat backend/.env
+>>cat backend/.env

+Mynotebook app is ready to go 😊

 Security Note:

-Do NOT push ".env" to GitHub**.
+Do not  push ".env" to GitHub.
 Ensure it is added to ".gitignore":

-backend/.env
+>>backend/.env

 If ".env" was accidentally committed, remove it: